Learn

 Let’s explore the role of the pelvic floor muscles in sex and orgasm, so that you have a better understanding of the physiological factors involved.

-Fact 1: Your Pelvic Floor Muscles Play a Crucial Role in Sexual Function
+Fact 1: Your Pelvic Floor Plays an Important Role in Arousal and Orgasm

 The pelvic floor consists of muscles and fascia, along with neural connections that transmit information from your brain to the muscles.
 Together with the bony structures of the pelvis, the pelvic floor provides a steady base of support for many functions of the body, but one of the primary functions of the pelvic floor muscle is to help regulate what moves in and out of the body–urine, feces, ejaculation, air, and childbirth, for example.

-Fact 2: Impact of Pelvic Floor Strength on Orgasm Intensity
+Fact 2: Pelvic Floor Strength Can Affect Orgasm Intensity – But Stronger Isn’t the Same as Tighter

 Recent research suggests that stronger pelvic floor muscles can increase the intensity of your orgasms.
 However, stronger does not mean “tighter.”
 Some folks whose pelvic floor muscles have excessive tone may find that reaching orgasm is even more difficult–and hypertonic pelvic floor muscles can inhibit arousal in the first place.
 In order to reach orgasm, the muscles need to contract and relax repeatedly.
 If your pelvic floor muscles are already in a state of ongoing tension, they won’t be able to relax enough to contract.
 Imagine you’re sucking in your stomach: it’s hard to take a deep breath when the diaphragm is already restricted.